Vayeira: Fourth reading – Genesis 19:21–21:4

 As the reading continues in chapter 20, Abraham settled between Kadesh and Shur.
 While he was sojourning in Gerar, Abraham said that Sarah was his sister, so King Abimelech had her brought to him, but God came to Abimelech in a dream and told him that taking her would cause him to die, for she was married.
 Abimelech had not approached her, so he asked God whether God would slay an innocent, as Abraham and Sarah had told him that they were brother and sister.
 God told Abimelech in the dream that God knew that Abimelech had a blameless heart, and so God had kept him from touching her.
 God told Abimelech to restore Abraham's wife, since he was a prophet, and he would intercede for Abimelech to save his life, which he would lose if he failed to restore her.
 Early the next morning, Abimelech told his servants what had happened and asked Abraham what he had done and why he had brought so great a guilt upon Abimelech and his kingdom.
 Abraham replied that he had thought that Gerar had no fear of God and would kill him because of his wife, and that she was in fact his father's daughter though not his mother's, so he had asked of her the kindness of identifying him as her brother.
 Abimelech restored Sarah to Abraham, gave him sheep, oxen, and slaves, and invited him to settle wherever he pleased in Abimelech's lands.
 Abimelech told Sarah that he was giving Abraham a thousand pieces of silver to serve her as vindication before all.
 Abraham then prayed to God, and God healed Abimelech and the women in his household, so that they bore children, for God had stricken the women with infertility because of Sarah.
 Another closed portion ends here with the end of chapter 20.

-As the reading continues in chapter 21, God took note of Sarah, and she bore Abraham a son as God had predicted, and Abraham named him Isaac.
+As the reading continues in chapter 21, God visited Sarah, as promised in chapter 18, and she bore Abraham a son as God had predicted, and Abraham named him Isaac.
 Abraham circumcised Isaac when he was eight days old.
 The fourth reading ends here.